NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsS.clean.rst

 This command is used to specify whether the current screen display and mode should be stored along with the program when the UNLOAD or RESAVE commands are used.
-The setting depends on the value of flag: 0 Do not store the screen display and mode.
-1 (This is the default).
+The setting depends on the value of flag:

+- 0 Do not store the screen display and mode.
+- 1 (This is the default).
 Store the screen display and mode so that it is redisplayed when RELOAD is used.
--1This tells RELOAD to ignore the screen details (if any) stored with the program - use SCR\_SAVE 1 if you want to see them.
+- -1 This tells RELOAD to ignore the screen details (if any) stored with the program - use SCR\_SAVE 1 if you want to see them.

 **NOTE**